thomas-mangin/vyos-documentation/docs/configuration/firewall/groups.rst

 ==============

-A **remote-group** takes an argument of a URL hosting a linebreak-deliminated list of IPv4s addresses, CIDRs and ranges.
+A **remote-group** takes an argument of a URL hosting a linebreak-deliminated list of IPv4 and/or IPv6 addresses, CIDRs and ranges.
 VyOS will pull this list periodicity according to the frequency defined in the firewall **resolver-interval** and load matching entries into the group for use in rules.
 The list will be cached in persistent storage, so in cases of update failure rules will still function.

 .. cfgcmd:: set firewall group remote-group <name> url <http(s) url>

-   Define remote list of IPv4 addresses/ranges/CIDRs to fetch
+   Define remote list of IPv4 and/or IPv6 addresses/ranges/CIDRs to fetch

 .. cfgcmd:: set firewall group remote-group <name> description <text>

    Set a description for a remote group

 The format of the remote list is very flexible.
 VyOS will attempt to parse the first word of each line as an entry, and will skip if it cannot find a valid match.
+Lines that begin with an alphanumeric character but do not match valid IPv4 or IPv6 addresses, ranges, or CIDRs will be logged to the system log.
 Below is a list of acceptable matches that would be parsed correctly:

 .. code-block:: none

       127.0.0.1
       127.0.0.0/24
       127.0.0.1-127.0.0.254
+      2001:db8::1
+      2001:db8:cafe::/48
+      2001:db8:cafe::1-2001:db8:cafe::ffff

 Network Groups
 ==============